Home » Computer Guides » Computer Tech Guides » What Are Kilobytes, Megabytes, Gigabytes And Terabytes?

 A bit is a Binary Digit.
 A one or a zero to you and me.

-Computers store data as ones and zeros How Does A Computer Store Data?
+Computers store & transmit data as ones and zeros.

 These ones and zeros are collectively called bits.

-When written as an abbreviation, use the lower case letter “b” to signify bits.
+When written as an abbreviation, you’d use the lower case letter “b” to signify bits.

 Kilobits = Kb, Megabits = Mb, Gigabits = Gb.

-A series of ones and zeros.
-A single one is marked with a callout as being a bit.
+A "Matrix" like stream of ones and zeros.
+A single digit is highlighted as a single bit.

 Each 1 or 0 is called a bit.